 We shall acquaint you with the average diaper usage as per the age of your baby in the following paragraphs:

-Newborn to a Month Old
+1. Newborn to a Month Old

-Newborn babies soil more diapers in comparison to older babies.
-Therefore, if your baby is under one month of age, then you can expect to change 6 to 10 diapers per day.
+Newborn babies use more diapers in comparison to older babies.
+Therefore, if your baby is under one month of age, you can expect to change 6 to 10 diapers per day.
 Around this age, your baby may have 3 to 4 bowel movements a day and pee after every feed.

 Here in the following chart, we have discussed how many diapers your baby may require on daily and monthly bases.